danielcbit/apcctrl/doc/manual/manual.rst

 Microsoft Windows
 ~~~~~~~~~~~~~~~~~

-The Windows version of apcupsd is distributed as a simple double-click
+The Windows version of apcctrl is distributed as a simple double-click
 installer.
 Installation is very simple and straight-forward: Simply
 double-click the installer executable and follow the instructions.
 See
-`The Windows Version of apcupsd`_ for further details.
+`The Windows Version of apcctrl`_ for further details.

 Installation from Source